awpala/my-omscs-notes/cs-6200/06-P2L5-thread-performance-considerations.md

       application-level computational caching can be applied.

 Additionally, Flash performs other optimizations that take advantage of the network hardware (i.e., the network interface card), e.g.,:
-  * All of the data structures are aligned to facilitate dynamic memory allocation operations without superfluous copying of data
+  * All of the data structures are aligned to facilitate direct memory access operations without superfluous copying of data
-  * Dynamic memory allocation operations with **scatter-gather** support are also used to relax the requirement of the response header and file data needing to be aligned adjacently in memory (i.e., they can be sent from *different* memory locations instead), similarly avoiding a superfluous copy operation
+  * direct memory access operations with **scatter-gather** support are also used to relax the requirement of the response header and file data needing to be aligned adjacently in memory (i.e., they can be sent from *different* memory locations instead), similarly avoiding a superfluous copy operation

 All of the aforementioned are useful techniques which are now fairly **common optimizations**, however, at the time of the paper's release, these were relatively novel features which were largely absent in the systems against which the Flash server was compared at the time.